gezellii/design/content/work/track.md

 <img src="https://user-images.githubusercontent.com/52693877/240936098-3879da7d-891e-4dc6-b8f8-62ba4f6dbfdb.png" width="100%" >

 To ensure smooth collaboration, we have defined our **responsibilities** and **cooperation methods**.
 My partner, a former engineer transitioning to a PM role, will primarily handle the data structure design, resource allocation, and communication with other stakeholders.
-Meanwhile, I'm going to designing the workflows and ensuring usibility.
+Meanwhile, I'm going to designing the workflows and ensuring usability.

 ### Step 2: Figure Out real User Needs Through Contextual Inquiry